Charlie's Sneaker FAQ and Glossary - R

 access.
 I (Charlie) indeed use this

-method, much to the surprise of a co-worker.
+method, much to the surprise of a former co-worker.
 The resistor color code colors, in order, are

 Also see "ROY G. BIV."